 When you enable the tracking and activate the plugin, you can start tracking every sale on your website like never before.
 At the same time, you can customize your settings from the plugin and the Google account.

-If you spend some time with your Analytics reports, you will find lots of information and ideas that can help you optimize your sales pages for best results.
+If you spend some time with your Analytics reports, you will find lots of information and ideas that can help you optimize your sales pages for the best results.

 Make sure to keep your plugin up to date and never install multiple tracking systems.
 That can cause issues, especially, with the Google Analytics code.